gamemake-eng/MastoLine/README.md

-# Mastoline
+# MastoLine

 ![logo](img/logo.png)

 Mastodon on your terminal!

-Mastoline is a simple mastodon cilent that runs in the terminal.
+MastoLine is a simple mastodon cilent that runs in the terminal.

 It has support for